momoshiming/6214-RobynMMM-Group-6-/README.md

 # 6214-RobynMMM-Group-6
 Capstone project(Group 6)

-#For Appendix 1: You have to download the data first then you could run the following appendix's files
+#For Appendix 1: You have to download the macroeconomic data first then you could run the following appendix's files

 #For Appendix 2-3: please download the data file first in each document and then run the code in the same file.